javag97/design/content/posts/2018-09-10/index.md

 ![Usability Changes](./images/usability-changes.jpg)

 Or changes was to make this screen default to sort by date.
-Also, a sort button with a drop-down gives users control of how they want to sort.
 From testing our third task again, our users were able to finish the task.

 ### Visual language suggestions